TheOdinProject/curriculum/advanced_html_css/responsive_design/media_queries.md

 * <a class="knowledge-check-link" href="#tips">What is the difference between `max-width` and `min-width` in a media query definition?</a>

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something
+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

 * This [Media Query Tutorial](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) on FreeCodeCamp covers the same items we've touched on here.